instride-ch/pimcore-data-definitions/README.md

 [![Latest Stable Version](https://img.shields.io/packagist/v/w-vision/import-definitions.svg?style=flat-square)](https://packagist.org/packages/w-vision/import-definitions)

-Import Definitions allows you to define your Object Import using a nice GUI and re-run the imports as often you like.
+Data Definitions allows you to define your Object Import using a nice GUI and re-run the imports as often you like.
 Everything within Import Definitions is extendable.

 ![Interface](docs/images/mapping.png)